-Located in Atlanta, our age-appropriate residential campuses are unlocked, voluntary facilities.
+Located in Atlanta, our residential campuses are unlocked, voluntary facilities.
 Clients receive 24/7 staff support and private client rooms with private bathrooms.

 A variety of outpatient programs provide support after graduating from a treatment program or as a supplement to outpatient therapy in the community.

 Outpatient programs include TMS, primary care, comprehensive assessment, vocational services, a social club, and an alumni program.

 Diagnoses for Adults